Here for your unfair share.

 Ben.

-Twenty years figuring out why some brands take hold and others do not.
+Twenty years figuring out why some brands take hold and others don't.

 It started in Shanghai.
-A wholly foreign-owned enterprise, a publishing operation, and years of working out how brands earn permission in a market that does not respond to Western assumptions.
+A wholly foreign-owned enterprise, a creative boutique, and years of working out how brands earn permission in a market that doesn't respond to Western assumptions.
 The lesson was the same in every case.
-Cultural credibility comes before commercial credibility, and you cannot fake either.
+Cultural credibility comes before commercial credibility, and you can't fake either.

 From Shanghai into agency leadership.
 Hill+Knowlton across APAC for Coca-Cola, Roche, Air New Zealand, Optus.
 Cannes Lions Judge, 2015.
-Then Ovato through structural decline, delivering growth against a category that kept contracting.
+Then Ovato through structural decline, leveraging Quantium data and a data science team built in Chennai to drive revenue growth against a category that kept contracting.

 The Fortescue years defined what Plan B became.
 Global Head of Brand through the repositioning from iron ore giant to green energy contender.
 Two businesses, one brand, ninety countries, one architecture.
 Advocacy work that contributed to the conditions enabling the US Inflation Reduction Act.
 The lessons of holding a position when the easier path was to hedge.